igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
-`MyConc` call `add` of safemath, but does not store the result in `a`.
+`MyConc` calls `add` of SafeMath, but does not store the result in `a`.
 As a result, the computation has no effect.

 ### Recommendation
-Ensure that all the return value of the function call are stored in a local or state variable.
+Ensure that all the return values of the function calls are stored in a local or state variable.

 ## Builtin Symbol Shadowing
 ### Configuration